Vertical video: Embrace of vertical video

 Vertical video has presented significant challenges to video publishers, as many of them have been traditionally geared for horizontal video.
 In October 2015, social video platform Grabyo, which is used by major sports federations such as La Liga and the National Hockey League (NHL), launched technology to help video publishers adapt horizontal 16:9 video into mobile formats such as vertical and square.

 Mary Meeker, a partner at Silicon Valley venture capital firm Kleiner Perkins Caufield & Byers, highlighted the growth of vertical video viewing in her 2015 Internet Trends Report - growing from 5% of video viewing in 2010 to 29% in 2015.
 Vertical video ads like Snapchat's are watched in their entirety nine times more than landscape video ads.
 Snapchat, DMG Media and WPP plc formed a content marketing agency called Truffle Pig in June 2015 that would be focused on creating content for vertical screens.
 By 2015, vertical video was rapidly supported by many major social platforms including Facebook and Twitter.
 YouTube introduced a vertical video viewing format compatible with mobile screens for Android in 2015; the new format was rolled out to all mobile devices two years later.

 By the late 2010s, many online video platforms began embracing the use of vertical video due to the growing use of mobile devices.
 In 2018, Instagram launched a vertical video application, IGTV.
 The same year, YouTube introduced the capability for vertical video without black bars on its desktop website and in social media embeds.
-YouTube also unveiled a new vertical video ad format in 2018, saying “more than 70 percent of YouTube watch time happens on mobile devices”.
+YouTube also unveiled a new vertical video ad format in 2018, saying "more than 70 percent of YouTube watch time happens on mobile devices".
 In March 2018, streaming media company Netflix announced the introduction of vertically-oriented 30-second previews of shows and movies to its platform; the company also cited the use of mobile devices as inspiration.
+Vertical video has become more commonly used by news media, both for organizational social media profiles and increasingly on their own websites.

 Capitalizing on the rise of smartphones, whose default orientation is vertical, some music artists began releasing platform-exclusive vertical music videos.
 These vertical videos are often shown on Snapchat's "Discover" section or within Spotify playlists.